learnk8s/learnk8s.io/src/templating/content.md

  pod_template.yaml > pod_production.yaml
 ```

-However, tagging all the templates and injecting placeholders is limiting.
+However, tagging all the templates and injecting placeholders is hard work.

 _What if you want to change a value that isn't a placeholder?_

-_What if you have to many, what does the `sed` command looks like?_
+_What if you have too many placeholders, what does the `sed` command look like?_

-If you have only a handful variables that you wish to change, you might want to install `yq` — a command line tool designed to transform yaml.
+If you have only a handful variables that you wish to change, you might want to install [`yq`](https://mikefarah.github.io/yq/) — a command line tool designed to transform YAML.

-> The CLI `yq` is similar to another more popular tool called `jq` that focuses on JSON instead of YAML.
+> `yq` is similar to another more popular tool called [`jq`](https://stedolan.github.io/jq/) that focuses on JSON instead of YAML.

 You can install `yq` on macOS with: